NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

 - `AirTerminal:SingleDuct:SeriesPIU:Reheat`
 - `AirTerminal:SingleDuct:ParallelPIU:Reheat`

-Instead of adding a new `Zone Minimum Air Flow Input Method` for all terminal listed above, their zone minimum (primary) air flow will be calculated following the SP if the `Sizing:System`'s `System Outdoor Air Method` is set to `SimplifiedProcedure`.
+Instead of adding a new `Zone Minimum Air Flow Input Method` for all terminal listed above, their zone minimum (primary) air flow will be calculated following the SP if the `Sizing:System`'s `System Outdoor Air Method` is set to `Standard62.1SimplifiedProcedure`.
 A note in the `Constant Minimum Air Flow Fraction`, `Fixed Minimum Air Flow Rate`, and `Minimum Primary Air Flow Fraction` will be added to specify that, see below.

 ```
   N2 , \field Constant Minimum Air Flow Fraction